-As St. Edward’s thrives and consistently gains national recognition, the university’s architect, I lead a team responsible for devoting our best thinking toward the future of our campus.
-The university’s administration has established a proactive, strategic and deliberate approach to growth, all aimed at meeting the ongoing needs and challenges of the university’s physical spaces.
+As St. Edward’s thrives and consistently gains national recognition, the university’s administration will continue to devote its best thinking toward the future of our campus.
+Our leadership has established a proactive, strategic and deliberate approach to growth, all aimed at meeting the ongoing needs and challenges of the university’s physical spaces.
 For our vibrant community, this means better learning, living, teaching and working on the hilltop.

-Visit this webpage in the months ahead to follow the progress on our campus improvements.
+Visit this webpage in the upcoming months to follow the progress on our campus improvements.
 We’ll share photos and updates to keep you informed.